-Artistic techniques have played a pivotal role throughout history, shaping the way we perceive and appreciate art.
+Artistic techniques have been pivotal throughout history, shaping how we perceive and appreciate art.
 One such technique that holds a significant place in the art world is sfumato.

-In this article, we will delve into the fascinating world of the sfumato technique, exploring its origins, its association with renowned artists like Leonardo da Vinci, and its impact on the art of the Renaissance period.
+This article will explore the fascinating world of the sfumato technique, its origins, its association with renowned artists like Leonardo da Vinci, and its impact on Renaissance art.

 Understanding Sfumato